Precalculus – Three Distinct Series

-All three titles corequisite support material is based on the Sullivan/Struve/Bernards/Fresh Intermediate Algebra 4e title.
+All three titles corequisite support material is based on the Sullivan/Struve Intermediate Algebra 4e title.

-In the Corequisite portion of the course, we provide students with the material necessary to be successful in the corresponding material in the College Algebra course.
+The CoRequisite support provides students with the material necessary to be successful in the corresponding material in the college course.

 The learning path for students in a corequisite course is something that each individual instructor must decide upon.
-However, the course downloaded from Pearson has been developed by the authors and comes with the following learning path:
+However, the course downloaded from Pearson has been developed by Michael Sullivan, III and comes with the following learning path:

 - For Chapter R, Elementary Algebra Review.

-- Student takes a diagnostic quiz on Sections R.1 through R.4.
+- Student takes a diagnostic quiz on Sections R1.2 through R1.5.
 The material in these sections qualifies as an arithmetic quiz.
-If the student passes, the student then moves to taking a diagnostic quiz on Sections R.5 through R.10, which represents an Elementary Algebra quiz.
+If the student passes, the student then moves to taking a diagnostic quiz on Sections R1.6, R2.1, R4.1 through R4.3, and Section A.2 (from Appendix A in the college text), which represents an Elementary Algebra quiz.

-- If the student does not pass the R.1-R.4 diagnostic quiz, then the student takes a quiz corresponding to each section (R.1, R.2, R.3, R.4).
+- If the student does not pass the arithmetic diagnostic quiz, then the student takes a quiz corresponding to each section.
 For each section, if the student passes the quiz, the student moves to the next section.
 If the student does not pass, the student works a personalized homework which focuses on those objectives for which the student did not demonstrate mastery.
 Upon completion of the personalized homework, the student retakes the section-level quiz until mastery is achieved.

-- Once the student completes the arithmetic sections (R.1 to R.4), the student takes a diagnostic quiz on Sections R.5 to R.10 (Elementary Algebra).
-If the student passes the quiz, the student may move to Preparing for Chapter F. If the student does not pass the R.5-R.10 diagnostic quiz, then the student takes a quiz corresponding to each section (R.5, R.6, …, R.10).
+- Once the student completes the arithmetic sections, the student takes a diagnostic quiz on Elementary Algebra.
+If the student passes the quiz, the student may move to Preparing for Chapter F. If the student does not pass the Elementary Algebra diagnostic quiz, then the student takes a quiz corresponding to each section.
 For each section, if the student passes the quiz, the student moves to the next section.
 If the student does not pass, the student works a personalized homework which focuses on those objectives for which the student did not demonstrate mastery.
 Upon completion of the personalized homework, the student retakes the section-level quiz until mastery is achieved.

-- Student works through an assignment for each section of Preparing for Chapter F.
+- Student works through a multimedia assignment for each section of Preparing for Chapter F.

-- Student works through an assignment for each section of Preparing for Chapter 1.
+- Student works through a multimedia assignment for each section of Preparing for Chapter 1.

 - And so on.